KARTOCHKA/Diploma_prj_auth/README.md

 # User Verification Service via SMS Code
 ## Description
-* The system's interface includes the following screens: user registration with name, password, and phone number, SMS code verification, and a home page with a list of all registered users.
+* The system interface contains the following screens: user registration by name, password and phone number, verification by SMS code, home page with a list of all registered and verified users, a user page where he can change his name and phone number, and also enter the invite code of another user
 * When creating a new user, a 6-digit SMS code is sent to the specified phone number using Twilio.
 * Access rights to the home page are granted to the user after phone number confirmation.
 * Two models are used: User, which is used for user creation, and UserVerification, which is responsible for user verification.